Sonjuane/wordpress-boilerplate/wp-content/plugins/firebase-authentication/README.txt

 == Description ==

-This plugin allows you to login or Single Sign-On into WordPress site using your Firebase user credentials or via Social Login.
+This plugin allows you to login or Single Sign-On (SSO) into WordPress site using your Firebase user login credentials or via Social Login.
-Firebase authentication works using both default WordPress login page and also we support custom login pages.
+Firebase authentication works using default WordPress login page.
+Also, we support <a href="https://plugins.miniorange.com/firebase-woocommerce-integration/" target="_blank">Firebase WooCommerce Integration</a> and other third-party login pages along with custom login forms.

 = Features =
-*	**Firebase Authentication** : WordPress login / SSO using Firebase user credentials
+*	**Firebase Authentication** : WordPress login / SSO using Firebase user login credentials
-*	**Auto Create Users** : After login using Firebase credentials, new user automatically gets created in WordPress
+*	**Auto Create Users** : After login using Firebase login credentials, new user automatically gets created in WordPress
 *	**Configurable login options** :
 	Provide option to login with,
 	a) Only Firebase credentials